Governing Body Spotlight

 How do you measure success as a leader?

-What is the value of being a member of the Evanta community?
+What is the value of being a member of Gartner C-level Communities?

 by CIOs, for CIOs